Healthy Homes Assessment Kingsley-Chatham

 Home Assessments Kingsley-Chatham for Rental Properties

-There are numerous concerns you should look for during an house review to determine if your rental property is in compliance with the requirements of the Healthy Homes Standards.
-A few examples are:
+There are numerous concerns you should look for when conducting the home review to determine if your rental property meets the minimum requirements of the Healthy Homes Standard.
+Some examples include:

-The repercussions of not having the Healthy Home with regard to The Residential Tenancies Act and consequently falling on the wrong side of a tenant services ruling can be extremely costly for landlords and property managers.
-For expert assistance, get in touch today to book your rental properties house assessment.
+The consequences of not having a Healthy Home in accordance with regulations under the Residential Tenancies Act and consequently being on the wrong side of the Tenancy solutions ruling could be significant for property managers and landlords.
+For professional guidance, contact us today to book your rental properties house assessment.

 home assessments for rental properties